This information explains osteopathic manipulative treatment (OMT).

 Doctors who perform OMT are doctors of osteopathic medicine.
 They are licensed doctors who have received the education and training needed to perform this therapy.

 Before Your OMT Session

 Before scheduling an OMT session, your doctor will evaluate you to see if the treatment will be helpful.
-He or she will speak with you about your medical history and lifestyle, including your job.
+They will speak with you about your medical history and lifestyle, including your job.
 Tell your doctor if you:

 - Have or had any recent illnesses or surgery.

 - Have or had a fracture, surgery, or cancer in your spine, ribs, or the bones in your arms or shoulders.

 - Have osteoporosis.

 - Think you may be pregnant.

 During your exam, your doctor will check your spine, posture, and balance.
 They will also feel your joints, muscles, tendons, and ligaments.
 After reviewing the results, your doctor will discuss the cause of your symptoms and whether you may benefit from OMT.
 If they think you may benefit, you can make an appointment for an OMT session.

 The day before your appointment, you will get a phone call the day to confirm your appointment.
 You don’t need to do anything to prepare for your OMT appointment.
 You can eat, drink, and take your usual medications.Back to top